 We find that the number and percentage of acquisition-planning firms represents an economically important fraction of U.S. listed firms.
-Every year (except 2003), at least 13% of U.S. firms announce acquisition plans to capital markets.
-Perhaps more importantly, over 33.21% of acquisition transactions follow the announcement of an acquisition plan and 33.51% of unique acquirers communicate acquisition plans before executing a transaction.
-There is no significant decline in the percentage of acquisition transactions preceded by acquisition plan announcements over time, suggesting that communication of such plans is indeed an important component of the U.S. acquisition deal-making process.
+Every year (except 2003), at least 13% of U.S. firms announce acquisition plans to capital markets and acquisition-planning firms represent 31.87 of the total market capitalization U.S. listed firms.
+Perhaps more importantly, over 33.21% of acquisition transactions follow the announcement of an acquisition plan and 33.51% of unique acquirers communicate acquisition plans before executing a transaction, suggesting that the announcement of acquisition plans is an important component of the U.S. acquisition deal-making process.

 We next document institutional details of acquisition plans since little is known about such plans.
-First, acquisition plans are generally non-numeric and comprised of soft information communicated in a wide range of institutional settings (e.g., industry/product market conferences, analyst/investor days, and capital market day events), interviews and interactions of corporate executives with the financial press, and rarely in earnings conference calls.
-Second, acquisition plans have unique characteristics that vary greatly based on the forward-looking strategic information disseminated by acquisition-planning firms.
+First, acquisition plans are generally non-numeric and comprised of soft information communicated in a wide range of institutional settings (e.g., industry/product market conferences, analyst/investor days, and capital market day events), interviews and interactions of corporate executives with the financial press, and in earnings conference calls.
+Second, acquisition plans have unique characteristics that vary greatly based on the forward-looking strategic information announced by acquisition-planning firms.
 More specifically, firms delineate their target selection strategies (internal M&A pipeline versus opportunistic) as well as their level of commitment to acquisitions as a means of executing strategic corporate growth plans.
 Third, firms announce acquisition plans mostly on days without other material firm-specific news disclosures and other forward-looking information, providing a unique opportunity to isolate the information content of acquisition plans for market participants.